Microsoft 365: New features and prices from July 2026

 Organisations will be notified via relevant notifications within the Microsoft 365 Admin Portal before the new features are activated.

-It may be useful for organisations to take a look at their own Microsoft 365 environment beforehand.
-This includes, for example:
+It may be worthwhile for organisations to take a look at their own Microsoft 365 environment beforehand.
+This involves, for example, the following steps:

 FAQ on the changes to Microsoft 365